si-net/SiBot/docs/features.md

 > [DONE] As a user I want to be able to add a hardcoded code file as the context for my conversation

-> As a user I want to determine the location of the file that is set as the context of my conversation.
+> [DONE] As a user I want to determine the location of the file that is set as the context of my conversation.

 > [DONE] As a user I want to select the file/text content that is set as the context of my conversation, so that I can use the client for any use case.